parse-community/docs/_includes/js/objects.md

 var cheatMode = gameScore.get("cheatMode");
 </code></pre>

-The three special reserved values are provided as properties and cannot be retrieved using the 'get' method nor modified with the 'set' method:
+The four special reserved values are provided as properties and cannot be retrieved using the 'get' method nor modified with the 'set' method:

 <pre><code class="javascript">
 var objectId = gameScore.id;
 var updatedAt = gameScore.updatedAt;
 var createdAt = gameScore.createdAt;
+var acl = gamescore.ACL;
 </code></pre>

 If you need to refresh an object you already have with the latest data that